fakhtar/ProjectShowCase/README.md

 A simple math game that uses CSS, JavaScript and HTML to generate math questions and answers. http://1faisal.offyoucode.co.uk/MathGame/

+#### Knockout Samples (CSS, JavaScript, HTML)
+These forms were developed using knockout.js.
+I was not permitted to post the source code.
+The images are publicly available on the Grants.gov website. <br>
+<a href='Knockoutsamples.md'>Knouckout JS Samples</a>

 ## Data Science

 ### Pyplot